MoonVN571/DiscordWhitelist/GITHUB_ACTIONS.md

    - Build the plugin
    - Create a GitHub release
    - Upload the JAR file as a release asset

+### Getting Built Files

+#### Option 1: GitHub Releases (Recommended)
+1. Go to your repository on GitHub
+2. Click "Releases" on the right sidebar
+3. Download the JAR file from the latest release

+#### Option 2: Build Artifacts
+1. Go to the "Actions" tab in your repository
+2. Click on a completed workflow run
+3. Scroll down to "Artifacts" section
+4. Download the artifact (e.g., `discord-whitelist-latest`, `discord-whitelist-release-v1.0.1`)

+**Available Artifacts:**
+- `discord-whitelist-latest` - Latest development build (from main/master branch)
+- `discord-whitelist-release-vX.X.X` - Release builds (from tags)
+- `discord-whitelist-dev-build` - CI builds (from any branch)

+#### Option 3: GitHub Packages (For Maven)
+Access via Maven repository (see GitHub Packages section below)

 ### Manual Workflow Dispatch